Rename Operation

 Example

-In a publication management system, the remote service layer of a Web application might expose a Community API for Backend Integration, two foundation patterns in the Microservice API Patterns language.
-It might look like as follows:2
+In a publication management system, the remote service layer of a Web application might expose a Community API for Backend Integration, two foundational API patterns.
+The service might look as follows:

 Service JabrefAPI {